nunofachada/micompm/docs/userguide.md

 The scatter plot of the first two PC dimensions can also provide visual, although subjective feedback on sample similarity.

-While the procedure is most appropriate for comparing multivariate observations with highly correlated and similar scale dimensions, assessing the similarity of “systems” with multiple outputs of different scales is also possible.
+While the procedure is appropriate for comparing multivariate observations with highly correlated and similar scale dimensions, assessing the similarity of “systems” with multiple outputs of different scales is also possible.
 The simplest approach would be to apply the proposed method to samples of individual outputs, and analyze the results in a multiple comparison context.
 An alternative approach consists in concatenating, observation-wise, all